 A CLOSER workshop brought together longitudinal study teams from medical and social science backgrounds to share experiences about what has worked well and less well.
 This was an enormously useful event, as unlocking the huge research potential of combined social and biomedical data will require much more collaboration and interdisciplinary working of this type.

-Matt Brown, Survey Manager for the National Child Development Study and the 1970 British Cohort Study
+Matt Brown is a Survey Manager for the National Child Development Study and the 1970 British Cohort Study at the Centre for Longitudinal Studies.